quicwg/ops-drafts/draft-ietf-quic-manageability.md

 and ACK manipulation is impossible.
-Specifically, heuristics attempting to distinguish ACK-only packets from payload-carrying packets based on packet size are likely to fail, and are not recommended to use as a way to construe internals of QUIC's operator as those mechanisms can change, e.g., due to the use of extensions.
+Specifically, heuristics attempting to distinguish ACK-only packets from payload-carrying packets based on packet size are likely to fail, and are not recommended to use as a way to construe internals of QUIC's operation as those mechanisms can change, e.g., due to the use of extensions.

 ## Quality of Service handling and ECMP